jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/advpipeline/index.md

 7. Clear the **Build Archive Directory** field.
 8. Click **SAVE**.

-You now have a Build stage that will take input from the Git repository and run a build job that uses the build script in the CloudTrader directory.
+You now have a stage that will take input from the Git repository and run a build job that uses the build script in the CloudTrader directory.

 ### Create the FVT stage

-Create a stage called FVT that contains a deploy job that takes input from the Build stage, and then runs regression tests on the deployed application.
+Create a stage called FVT that takes input from the Build stage, runs a deploy job, and then runs a test job on the deployed application.

 1. Click **ADD STAGE**.
 2. Click **MyStage** and change the stage name to `FVT`.
-Note that, by default, this stage consumes input from the previous stage's build job.
+Note that, by default, this stage consumes input from the Build stage's build job.
 3. Add a deploy job:
   1. Click **JOBS**, and then click **ADD JOB**.
 Select **Deploy**.
   5. Beside the **Space** field, click **+**.
 Type a name for the new space: `test`.
   6. In the Deploy Script field, delete the default script and type `source simple_deploy.sh`.
     * You can enter a deploy script directly, or refer to a file in your repository.
 In this stage, you do the latter.
-  7. Clear the **Build Archive Directory** field.
 4. Add a test job:
   1. At the top of the page, click **ADD JOB**.
 Select **Test**.
   2. Click the job name **Test**; change it to `Test App`.